nfroidure/streamfilter/README.md

 ### stream:Stream FilterStream(filterCallback:Function, options:Object)

-Filter piped in streams according to the given `filterCallback`.
+Filter piped in streams according to the given `filterCallback` that takes the following arguments: `chunk` the actual chunk, `encoding` the chunk encoding, `filterResultCallback` the function to call as the result of the filtering process with `true` in argument to filter her or `false` otherwise.

 Options are passed in as is in the various stream instances spawned by this module.
 So, to use the objectMode, simply pass in the `options.objectMode` value set to `true`.

 #### options.restore
 Set to `true`, this option create a readable stream allowing you to use the